BOYNEXTDOOR – Count To Love. Lyrics Meaning: The Frustrating Math of a Fading Romance

 BOYNEXTDOOR – Count To Love [ENGLISH Translation]

-Even though I’ve already put up with it three times now
+I’ve already put up with it three times now.

 Seriously, why?

-It was supposed to be just a tiny little spark
+It should’ve just been a tiny little spark,

-And I’m the one who’s turning to ash
+And I’m the one who turns to ash.

 Why do you have to make things so hard?